aaberg/sql2o/docs/transactions/index.markdown

     }
     throw t;
 }
 {% endhighlight %}

-<p>Be very careful with your try-catch logic when executing sql in transactions.
-If an exception is thrown, and your code
-doesn't call either rollback() or commit(), the transaction will not be closed.
-Most relational databases use row-locks or even table-locks when sql is run in transactions, which might cause some pretty nasty deadlocks if your transactions are not closed.</p>
+Be very careful with your try-catch logic when executing sql in transactions.
+If an exception is thrown, and your code doesn't call either rollback() or commit(), the transaction will not be closed.
+Most relational databases use row-locks or even table-locks when sql is run in transactions, which might cause some pretty nasty deadlocks if your transactions are not closed.

-<p>To make things a bit easier, Sql2o offers another way of running sql in a transaction.
-With this method Sql2o ensures
-that the transaction is always closed without the need of try-catch logic.
-Simply create a class that implements the StatementRunnable or StatementRunnableWithResult interface, and use it as a parameter to the runInTransaction() method.</p>
+To make things a bit easier, Sql2o offers another way of running sql in a transaction.
+With this method Sql2o ensures that the transaction is always closed without the need of try-catch logic.
+Simply create a class that implements the StatementRunnable or StatementRunnableWithResult interface, and use it as a parameter to the runInTransaction() method.

-<p>If an exception is thrown within the run() method of the StatementRunnable, the transaction is automatically rolled back.
+If an exception is thrown within the run() method of the StatementRunnable, the transaction is automatically rolled back.
-If everything goes well and without exceptions, the transaction is automatically committed.</p>
+If everything goes well and without exceptions, the transaction is automatically committed.

 {% highlight java %}
 public void doSomething() {

     MyStatemenRunnable statemenRunnable = new MyStatemenRunnable();